rage/java-programming/data/part-5/4-objects-and-references.md

 <!-- Mikäli haluamme pystyä vertailemaan kahta itse toteuttamaamme oliota equals-metodilla, tulee metodi määritellä luokkaan.
 Metodi equals määritellään boolean-tyyppisen arvon palauttavana metodina -- palautettu arvo kertoo ovatko oliot samat. -->

-If we want to be able to compare two objects of our own design with the equals method, that method must be defined in the class.
-The method equals is defined as a method that returns a boolean type value -- the return value indicates whether the objects are equal.
+If we want to be able to compare two objects of our own design with the `equals` method, that method must be defined in the class.
+The method `equals` is defined as a method that returns a boolean type value -- the return value indicates whether the objects are equal.

 <!-- Metodi `equals` toteutetaan siten, että sen avulla voidaan vertailla nykyistä oliota mihin tahansa muuhun olioon.
 Metodi saa parametrinaan Object-tyyppisen olion -- kaikki oliot ovat oman tyyppinsä lisäksi Object-tyyppisiä.
 Metodissa ensin vertaillaan ovatko osoitteet samat: jos kyllä, oliot ovat samat.
 Tämän jälkeen tarkastellaan ovatko olion tyypit samat: jos ei, oliot eivät ole samat.
 Tämän jälkeen parametrina saatu Object-olio muunnetaan tyyppimuunnoksella tarkasteltavan olion muotoiseksi, ja oliomuuttujien arvoja vertaillaan.
 Alla vertailu on toteutettu Paivays-oliolle. -->

-The method `equals` is implemented in a way that allows for using it to compare the current object with any other object.
-The method receives an Object type object as its single parameter -- all objects are Object type, in addition to their own type.
-The equals method first compares if the addresses are equal: if so, the objects are equal.
+The `equals` method is implemented in such a way that it can be used to compare the current object with any other object.
+The method receives an `Object`-type object as its single parameter -- all objects are `Object`-type, in addition to their own type.
+The `equals` method first compares if the addresses are equal: if so, the objects are equal.
 After this, we examine if the types of the objects are the same: if not, the objects are not equal.
-Then the Object object passed as the parameter is converted to the type of the object that is being examined by using a type cast.
-Then the values of the object variables can be compared.
+Next, the `Object`-type object passed as the parameter is converted to the type of the object that is being examined by using a type cast, so that the values of the object variables can be compared.
 Below the equality comparison has been implemented for the SimpleDate class.

 <!-- ```java